-GCSE Mr Alderson - dvalderson@tuxford-ac.org.uk English language 8700, English literature 8702
+Mr Alderson - dvalderson@tuxford-ac.org.uk English language 8700, English literature 8702

-All students study two GCSEs - English Literature and English Language.
+All students study English literature and English language.

 In year 10, there is a focus on the English literature set texts, which students can revisit and revise over the two years in preparation for the examination at the end of year 11.
+Set texts include Macbeth, Jekyll and Hyde, An Inspector Calls, and the Power and Conflict poetry anthology.